Cardinality: Determinacy

 The Axiom of Determinacy (AD) asserts that certain kinds of mathematical games on the natural numbers are determined; that is, one player will always have a guaranteed winning strategy.
-The first serious study of the consequences of AD started durring the 1960s in descriptive set theory—which, roughly, studies the definable sets of the real numbers—after it was noticed that it leads to very nice regulatory properties of the real numbers.
-Specifically, it implies the perfect set property, the property of Baire, and that all sets of real numbers are Lebesgue measurable.
-However, it was shown that this axiom is inconsistent with AC (cf. Axiom of determinacy), and thus was never taken as a fundamental axiom of set theory.
-However, its relationship to and consistency with large cardinals is still of heavy interest among set theorists such as Donald A. Martin, John R. Steel, and W. Hugh Woodin.
+The first serious study of the consequences of AD started during the 1960s in descriptive set theory—which, roughly, studies the definable sets of the real numbers—after it was noticed that it leads to very nice regulatory properties of the real numbers.
+However, it was shown that this axiom is inconsistent with AC and thus was never taken as a fundamental axiom of set theory.

-Replacing the Axiom of Choice with the Axiom of Determinacy has several implications: